 You are betting so you can make a lot of money, right?
 You might tell yourself that, but to really comprehend your own motivations, you need to look beyond your thoughts and emotions to your behaviors.

-You might say you are betting to become profitable, but if you consistently make unprofitable decisions when you should know better, there could be another motivation at play.
+One might even say they are betting to become profitable, but if they consistently make unprofitable decisions when they should know better, there could be another motivation at play.

 For example, if you are always betting emotionally, that could mean one of two things.
 Either you are just totally unconscious of your mistake in doing so, or you are valuing your emotional motivations more than you value profits.